brilla-ai/brilla-ai/data-preprocessing/crop_riddle_script/README.md

 ## Instruction file (ins.json)

-- Provide root path containing videoes as a value of **"root_path"**.
+- Provide root path containing videos as a value of **"root_path"**.
 Root path should be an absolute path.
 - A Windows root path may need additional backslashes.
 - **Original example**: "C:\Users\name\software_projects\nsmqai_test\Videos".
 The original example will throw an error in the instuction file.
 - Modify by including additional backslashes as shown in the modified version. **Modified version**: "C:\\Users\\name\\software_projects\\nsmqai_test\\Videos".